postcss/postcss/docs/api.md

 ### `error.source`

-Contains source code of broken file.
+Contains the source code of the broken file.

 ```js
 error.source //=> 'a {} b {'
 ```

-PostCSS will use input source map to detect the original error location.
+PostCSS will use the input source map to detect the original error location.
-If you wrote a Sass file, then compiled it to CSS and parsed it with PostCSS, PostCSS will show the original position in the Sass file.
+If you wrote a Sass file, compiled it to CSS and then parsed it with PostCSS, PostCSS will show the original position in the Sass file.

-If you need position in PostCSS input (for example, to debug previous compiler), use `error.input.source`.
+If you need the position in the PostCSS input (e.g., to debug the previous compiler), use `error.input.file`.

 ```js
 error.source       //=> 'a { b {} }'